chisumo2016/music-social-network/Laravel.md

     - Later we will use the pinia  for state management , we need to store this data in local storage once we have logged in .

-## Pinia Setup in Vue CLI and Vue 3
+## Pinia Setup in Vue CLI and Vue 3 (LOGIN )
-    - Objectives is to  completed the Backend and Front end  to communniicate
+    - Objectives is to  completed the Backend and Front end  to communniicate,by installing Pinia package We installed the axios to make a call to laravel backend, login to laravel appliication api, We manage to get back the data with token and store it into Pinia state managament.
     - We have alot of to cover here
             Edit Profile Section with Image Cropper.
             Add Songs Section